AxelUser/blog/content/posts/004-deconstructors/index.md

 }
 ```

-Main idea is that it is grouping result and errors, so we have full information about situation and may react as we want.
-In that case we want to show user any result, even if it isn't full.
+Ths main idea is that it is grouping result and errors, so we have full information about result of the operation and may react as we want.
+In our case we want to show user any result, even if it isn't full.

-So, as in the example with words statistics, our model of complex result just group everything together.
-It's useful when we construct complex result via our factory-methods, but then in the consumer we need only it's fields.
-There may be different ways of how we consume results, for example we just need result, even if it may be equals `default`.
+So, as in the example with frequent word, our model of complex result just group everything together.
+It's useful when we construct complex result via our factory-methods, but then in the consumer we need only its fields.

+There may be different ways of how we consume these results, for example, we just need requested data, even if it may be equals `default` (empty).

 So, we can use deconstruction and discards.
 Firstly, we create `Deconstruct` with all 4 fields:
 ```csharp
 public void Deconstruct(out TResult result, out bool success, out bool totalSuccess, out Exception exception) {